 Ample, free parking is available in the lots outside the main lobby entrance (purple lot) with additional parking outside the Courage Kenny Rehabilitation Institute and the Surgery Center (orange lot).

 Emergency parking is located in the lot off of Anderson Avenue (red lot).

 The main admitting desk for inpatient and outpatient care is in the lobby near the main entrance.
 At night, the Emergency Department registration desk handles admitting.
 If you are coming to Buffalo Hospital for surgery, proceed directly of the Surgery and Outpatient Center.

-Information desks can be found in near the main entrance, Emergency Room, Surgery and Outpatient Center and Sister Kenny Rehabilitation Institute.
+Information desks can be found in near the main entrance, Emergency Room, Surgery and Outpatient Center and Courage Kenny Rehabilitation Institute.